sebastiangraf/treetank/readme.txt

   in build.xml.
 + Team collaboration: Checkout or update must not yield errors or failing tests.
 + Trunk maintenance: Work on branch until the project lead agrees to merge.
-+ Dependencies: No external dependencies (jar files) except JUnit and StAX.
++ Dependencies: No external dependencies (jar files) except JUnit, Checkstyle, and StAX.
++ The source and test code must be executable with jamvm at any time.